-Jamie accepts briefs in commercial and administrative matters.
-He has particular commercial experience in business disputes, insolvency, credit recovery, securities enforcement, consumer law, fraud, property and trusts.
-His administrative experience includes electoral law, land valuation, migration, liquor licensing, and child support.
+Jamie accepts briefs in commercial and administrative law.
+He has particular experience in insolvency, credit recovery, securities enforcement, fraud, and equity.
+He has broad administrative experience; including in the areas of electoral law, land valuation, migration, citizenship, liquor licensing, firearms, and child support.

 Jamie holds a current New Zealand practising certificate, and accepts briefs to advise and appear on New Zealand matters.

 He began legal practice as intern to Christopher Finlayson QC, then Attorney General of New Zealand.
 Jamie read with Dr Charles Parkinson, and his senior mentor was David Batt QC.